bkies23/bkies23/README.md

-- 👋 Hello, my name is Brian Kies.
+- 👋 Hello, my name is Brian Kies from San Antonio, Texas.
 - 👀 I am interested in a remote part-time programming job.
-I graduated Magna Cum Laude from St. Mary's University in San Antonio, TX with a degree in Computer Science and a minor in Mathematics.
+I graduated Magna Cum Laude from St. Mary's University in San Antonio with a degree in Computer Science and a minor in Mathematics.
-- 🌱 For the last year and a half I have worked exclusively with Java NetBeans and MySql.
-During this time I have written four programs that have been uploaded to GitHub.
-I used the Swing pallette for two of these programs and manually coded components and layout managers for the other two.
+- 🌱 For the last year and a half I have been working with Java NetBeans and MySql.
+During this time I have written four programs which I have uploaded to GitHub.
+For two programs I used the Swing pallette and for two I manually coded components and layout managers.

-     Here is a synopsis of each program with an item ot two for each I am proud of.
+     Here is a synopsis of each program with an item or two about their coding.

-     U.S. Flag Histories - This program looks at the history of the first four U.S. flags.
+     U.S. Flag Histories - This program looks at the history of the first four U.S. flags along with our present day flag.
+It extends a base class Flag which sets colors, stripes and canton dimensions, and has methods to draw both stripes and canton.

 - 💞️ I am looking forward to